-Employers who are signatory to a Collective Bargaining Agreement with the Southwest Regional Council of Carpenters are obligated within that agreement to make certain fringe benefit payments on behalf of their employees to the Southwest Carpenters Trust.
+Employers who are signatory to a Collective Bargaining Agreement with the Western States Regional Council of Carpenters are obligated within that agreement to make certain fringe benefit payments on behalf of their employees to the Southwest Carpenters Trust.
 The funds and contribution amounts are specified within each agreement to which the employer is bound.

 This includes employers signatory to: